farcypeer46/FilingIQ_10K-Analyst_end-to-end-RAG-System/README.md

 FilingIQ separates them.
 Numbers are answered by **exact-key lookup** against a validated structured store and the LLM never generates a figure, only explains one.
 Prose is answered by **semantic search** over the filings, every claim cited.
-A deterministic router dispatches each question to the right engine — and when neither engine finds support, the system **refuses** instead of guessing.
+A deterministic router dispatches each question to the right engine, and when neither engine finds support, the system **refuses** instead of guessing.

 ## Try it